 The Current Outreach Church, Van Buren, Kevin Hardcastle (479) 922-2241

-LAPM’s suggestion is a multi-systemic prevention approach with strong evidence of impact that, if successfully replicated and scaled, could reduce future demand for government funding by reducing recidivism among offenders.
+LAPM’s solution to mass incarceration and high rates of recidivism is a "COMMUNITY OF CARE", a multi-systemic approach with strong evidence of impact that, if successfully replicated and scaled, could reduce future demand for government funding by reducing recidivism among offenders.
 The approach is based on the precepts that public safety is the standards kept by the people, not the police, and social isolation triggers all manner of mental illness, including sex disorders.

-Consequently, instead of helping to integrate these offenders into a healthy community, we further isolate and stigmatize them.
-Laws, policies, and regulations make life nearly impossible for convicted sex offenders — finding housing, work, and dignity.
-And then they reoffend.
+Consequently, instead of helping to integrate offenders into a healthy community, we further isolate and stigmatize them.
+Laws, policies, and regulations make life nearly impossible for convicted offenders — finding housing, work, and dignity.
+And then they re-offend.